-Consistency: The applicant (OCSC) will occupy an existing building in North Costa Mesa (located north of the I-405).
-The building is currently vacant and the courthouse use will take advantage of the buildings existing layout and provide an office/institutional use within the empty suite.
+Consistency: The applicant (OCSC) will occupy an existing commercial building in North Costa Mesa (located north of the I-405).
+A portion of the existing building has been unoccupied since National University vacated the site.
+The courthouse use will take advantage of the buildings existing layout and provide an office use within the empty suite.